tiberlas/dotfiles/.config/nvim/commands.md

 ## Replace in multiple files

 1. Use `Grep` (see the previous heading) to populate the quickfix list.
-2. `cdo s/OLD/NEW/` to replace all occurrences OLD with NEW in the quickfix list.
+2. `cdo s/OLD/NEW/ | update` to replace all occurrences OLD with NEW in the quickfix list.

 ## Text objects